BjarkeHautop/project-deep-learning/README.md

 German traffic sign benchmark dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign/data) and clicking download.
 Upload the zip file to your google drive (I chose path German-traffic-signs/archive.zip) (so if you change location change corresponding line in python).

-## Stable and Development Versions
-- **Stable Version:** The stable version of the project is in the **main branch**.
-- **Development Version:** The latest changes and experimental features can be found in the **develop branch**.
-Make commits here and merge into the main branch when ready.

-Access the project notebook (stable version) on Google Colab [here](https://colab.research.google.com/drive/13d3OxR17lEpdMIqDzQYMeGqTh-vXQh71?usp=sharing).
+Access the project notebook on Google Colab [here](https://colab.research.google.com/drive/13d3OxR17lEpdMIqDzQYMeGqTh-vXQh71?usp=sharing).
 This link is necessary as the repository is private.

 ## To-do list
 - Read project proposal (make changes) https://www.overleaf.com/read/tyhkqpgddgjs#f537bc